 A start and finish time for each exam will be established by faculty.
 A student will be given additional time to complete an exam if they have a formal Accommodation plan established through the Student Success Center.
-The accessibility coordinator will organize rooms for testing and proctors for accommodated students who require a separate space to test as needed.
-Faculty will provide the accessibility coordinator with information related to each exam and start and finish times for both non-accommodated students and accommodated students.
-If a student has an accommodation plan, a signed copy of that plan must be submitted to the course faculty or department chair prior to its implementation.
+If a student has an accommodation plan, a signed copy of that plan must be submitted at the beginning of each semester to the course faculty or department chair prior to its implementation.